ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-21-using-ethereum-classic-with-metamask/index.md

 ### Steps to Back Up Your Wallet

-To back up your Metamask wallet, follow these instructions:
+To back up your MetaMask wallet, follow these instructions:

 1. Open the main menu and tap on “Security & Privacy”.
 2. Then, press the “Reveal Secret Recovery Phrase” button.